TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

  -- EXPORT: 'Excel: Paste data into Excel, Click the Data Tab, Click "Text to Columns" '
 - - 'Google Sheets: Paste data into Google Sheets, Click the Data Tab, Click Split "text to columns" '

-* Video on how to easily use the main tagging.

-* Expand addon users window, features, tooltips stating what rank they need to be, etc...
-- { "Ok!" , "Their Rank too Low" , "Your Rank too Low" , "Outdated Version" , "You Need Updated Version" , "Player Sync Disabled" }

 # **CODE IMPROVEMENTS**

 * BanList is outdated scrollframe format - just realized it is NOT a hybridscrollframe and needs to be updated.
 Completely forgot about this.